Read our Q&A before our A-Z

 If you're looking to perform or watch live music, many students' unions will have venues or societies for you to get your musical fix.
 Bands like Kasabian, Feeder, Plan B, Snoop Dogg, Chase and Status and Dizzy Rascal have performed across the UK at students’ unions, so keep your eye on the venues and events organised by unions.

 m - mature students

 According to UCAS, a mature student is classed as anyone over 21 who hasn’t been to school or college before.
 Around 40 per cent of mature students are over 30 and have had work, mortgages or family responsibilities.
 As students’ unions are for everyone, they will have help and advice for mature students.
-A lot of unions will also have mature students societies and will often host coffee mornings or events for mature students to meet and build up a network.
+A lot of unions will also have mature students societies and host coffee mornings or events for mature students to meet and build up a network.

 n - nightclubs

 Some students' unions have their own nightclubs, often on campus.
 They will normally run themed or fancy dress nights, live music or will even let you host a night there.
 Clubs and societies will often run a takeover night to help them raise funds for their groups.
 A lot of the staff are current students meaning that it’s a good chance to gain employment there too.
 Students’ union nightclubs often help fund the overall students’ union, which means every time you visit, you're supporting your union!
 Do you need a better excuse?

 The team that is elected to run the students' union are often referred to as officers.
 Officers are there to steer the direction of the union and ensure the university is making the best decisions for students.
 Any student can run to be an officer and every student can vote for who the officers want to run the union.